stimulusreflex/stimulus_reflex/docs/quickstart.md

 ```
 {% endcode %}

 StimulusReflex maps your requests to Reflex classes that live in your `app/reflexes` folder.
-In this example, the increment method is executed and the count is incremented by 1.
+In this example, the `increment` action is called and the count is incremented by 1.
 The `@count` instance variable is passed to the template when it is re-rendered.

-Yes, it really is that simple.

 {% hint style="success" %}
-**Concerns like managing state and rendering views are handled server side.** This technique works regardless of how complex the UI becomes.
-For example, we could render multiple instances of `@count` in unrelated sections of the page and they will all update.
+**Concerns like managing state and rendering views are handled server side.** Instance variables set in the Reflex action can be combined with cached fragments and potentially updated data fetched from ActiveRecrd to modify the UI.

+_The magic is that there is no magic_.
+What the user sees is the exact same thing they would see if the refresh their page.

+StimulusReflex keeps a 1:1 relationship between application state and what is visible in the browser so that you simply don't have to manage state on the client.
+This translates to a massive reduction in application complexity and frees you to spend your time on features instead of state syncronization.
 {% endhint %}

-### Manually call a Reflex from a Stimulus controller
+### Trigger Reflex actions inside Stimulus controllers

-Real world applications will benefit from additional structure and more granular control.
-Building on the solid foundation that Stimulus provides, we can use Controllers to build complex functionality and respond to events.
+Real-world applications will benefit from additional structure and more granular control.
+Building on the solid foundation that Stimulus provides, we can import StimulusReflex into our Stimulus controllers and build complex functionality.

-Let's build on our increment counter example by adding a Stimulus Controller and manually calling a Reflex action.
+Let's build on our increment counter example by adding a Stimulus controller and manually triggering a Reflex action by calling the `stimulate` method.

 1. Declare the appropriate data attributes in HTML.
 2. Create a client side StimulusReflex controller with JavaScript.